overwaterland/PUI2016_hc1924/HW1_hc1924/README.md

+#HW1
+HW1 is done independently by myself.
+##HW1-Assignment 1
+Please refer to the repo comment. fork with yw2278.
-##hw1-Assignment 2
+##HW1-Assignment 2

-1. Access the compute
+1. Aaccess the compute with ssh

 	```
 	ssh hc1924@gw.cusp.nyu.edu